 - Lower cradle only on engine, front plate on cradle is ok.
-No mid plates.
-Steel bell is ok but nothing can connect bell to trans other than pump bolts.
-If we suspect there is something on top you will cut tunnel open for inspection purposes.
+Steel bell and steel tail are ok but nothing can connect bell to trans other than pump bolts.

-- Header and carb protectors allowed but must not brace car in any way.
+- Header, carb and pulley protectors allowed but must not brace car in any way.
 Carb protector must not go past center line of carb.